alphagov/govuk-prototype-kit/docs/updating-the-kit.md

 Now that you've added the upstream remote, you can merge the latest code into yours with the following commands.

-First you will 'fetch' the latest code from the upstream release branch.
+First you will 'fetch' the latest code from the upstream latest-release branch.
 Type the following command and wait a few seconds.

 ```
-git fetch upstream release
+git fetch upstream latest-release
 ```

 You will see it output a few lines telling you that was successful, for example:

 ```
 From https://github.com/alphagov/govuk_prototype_kit
- * branch            release    -> FETCH_HEAD
+ * branch            latest-release    -> FETCH_HEAD
 ```

 Next, we will merge the branch we just 'fetched' into our master branch (note: you can substitute 'master' for the branch you want to merge into if different)